 Jean Foos was born in Rochester, NY.

 Foos is a NYC based visual artist.
-Primarily an abstract painter, she is currently developing ceramic pieces that play with the same grid structure and tactile qualities of her paintings.
+Primarily an abstract painter, Foos is currently developing sculptural pieces that play with the same grid structure and tactile qualities of her paintings.
 Along with painting, Jean has a passion for design that archives and elevates the work of her fellow artists—poets, painters, photographers, and performers.
 A book of her postcard drawings (over other artists’ gallery invitations), Cannonball Lagoon, has been published by Ragged Sky Press.
-Her graphic work has recently appeared in BOMB Magazine and in the Brooklyn Museum’s Agitprop! exhibition.
+Her graphic work has appeared in BOMB Magazine and in the Brooklyn Museum’s Agitprop! exhibition.

 She has been granted a National Endowment for the Arts Fellowship and has been nominated for the Joan Mitchell Foundation.